 In this setting, learning efficiency is governed by two key resources.
 The first is the \emph{parallel time}, measured by the number of learning phases, which determines the distributed computation time required for data collection.
 The second is the \emph{agent complexity}, measured by the number of agents interacting with the environment in each learning phase, which captures the degree of parallelism available to the learning algorithm.
 These two resources are inherently coupled, giving rise to a fundamental trade-off between parallel time and agent complexity.
 At one extreme, when parallel time is unlimited, reward-free exploration can be done sequentially using a single agent (recovering the classical reward-free literature, e.g., \cite{DBLP:conf/icml/JinKSY20,DBLP:conf/icml/MenardDJKLV21,DBLP:conf/alt/KaufmannMDJLV21}).
 At the other extreme, aggressively limiting parallel time, e.g., to a constant number of learning phases, requires deploying an exponential number of agents (as shown by our lower bound, presented in the sequel).

-In this work, we study the fundamental question of \emph{how to balance parallel time and agent complexity to achieve reward-free guarantees as efficiently as possible}, characterizing how parallelism can accelerate exploration and identifying regimes with a favorable trade-off between these two resources.

-\paragraph{Our contributions.} We study cooperative multi-agent reward-free exploration in tabular Markov decision processes (MDPs) with $S$ states and $A$ actions, where each episode has a finite horizon of length $H$.
+\textbf{Our contributions.} We study cooperative multi-agent reward-free exploration in tabular Markov decision processes (MDPs) with $S$ states and $A$ actions, where each episode has a finite horizon of length $H$.
 Our central focus is understanding the trade-off between \emph{parallel time}, measured by the number of learning phases $\rho$, and \emph{agent complexity}, measured by the number of agents $m$ in each learning phase.

-Our results reveal a sharp transition in this trade-off at the horizon scale $H$.
-Specifically, when $\rho = H$ learning phases are available, reward-free exploration can be achieved efficiently using a polynomial number of agents.
-In contrast, when the number of learning phases is reduced below the horizon, i.e., $\rho \ll H $, any reward-free algorithm necessarily requires that the number of agents grows exponentially in $H / \rho$.
-Concretely, our main technical contributions are: \begin{itemize} \item \textbf{Upper bound.} We present \algacrynoms{}, a computationally efficient cooperative multi-agent reward-free exploration algorithm that learns the unknown dynamics.
-The algorithm operates using exactly $\rho = H$ learning phases.
-We prove that, when deploying $m = \tilde{O}(S^6 H^6 A / \epsilon^2)$ agents per phase, the learned model yields an $\epsilon$-optimality of the resulting policy, with high probability.
+Our results reveal a \emph{regime change in this trade-off at the horizon scale $H$.} Specifically, when $\rho = H$, reward-free exploration can be achieved efficiently using a polynomial number of agents.
+In contrast, when the number of learning phases is reduced below the horizon, i.e., $\rho < H $, any reward-free algorithm necessarily requires the number of agents to grow exponentially in $H / \rho$.
+Concretely, our main technical contributions are:

+\begin{itemize} \item \textbf{Upper bound.} We present \algacronyms{}, a computationally efficient cooperative multi-agent reward-free exploration algorithm that learns the unknown dynamics in exactly $\rho = H$ phases.
+We prove that, with $m = \tilde{O}(S^6 H^6 A / \epsilon^2)$ agents deployed per phase, the learned model yields an $\epsilon$-optimal policy for any given reward function.

 \item \textbf{Lower bound.} We prove that reducing the number of learning phases significantly below the horizon fundamentally limits parallel efficiency.
-In particular, any algorithm that uses $\rho \ll H$ learning phases must deploy at least $m = \Omega\left(A^{H/\rho} / \rho\right)$ agents.
-This lower bound shows that $H$ learning phases are essential to avoid exponential agent complexity. \end{itemize}
+In particular, any algorithm that uses $\rho < H$ learning phases must deploy at least $m = \Omega\left(A^{H/\rho} / \rho\right)$ agents.
+This lower bound shows that an order of $H$ learning phases is essential to avoid exponential agent complexity. \end{itemize}

 Our analysis introduces a novel technique: layer-wise exploration that scales estimation accuracy with reachability, departing from standard regret minimization approaches.
 Unlike classical regret minimization algorithms (or bonus-based algorithms), which are inherently sequential, our approach is parallelizable.
 It guarantees low additive error in the occupancy measure difference, which simultaneously ensures accurate value estimation for any reward function and enables the computation of effective exploration directly from the estimated model.